Bogie Stations 101

 - A 502/3 bogie wheel can be used on all models.
 If used on a 500, install the rubber bumper closest to the pivot pin.
 If on a 502/3, install the rubber spring away from the pivot pin except for the two bogies just prior to the Idler Sprockets.
 Mount those two rubber bumpers closest to the pin.

 It’s important to understand this difference in design of the bogie rail.
 The picture above is the mount from a 500.
 The mounts have metal inserts.
 With the rail redesign on the 502/3 models, a rubber bushing was installed and an “anti-flip” pin was welded to the mount to stop the bogie from flipping over (upper right picture above).
-Without the pin, if you are jumping around on rough terrain and get the tractor up on the air, a bogie could flip around and get ripped off when the unit comes back down in the snow.
-A good reason to drive the 500 with care.
+Without the pin, the bogie stations can flip over center and will almost certainly get ripped off the bogie rail.
+It is important to add this “anti-flip” pin to your bogie rails to avoid this.

 If you go to reinstall your bogies into your 502/3 and find the rubber bushing worn out in the chassis, you can use a 3/8″ ID piece of rubber hose for a bushing.

 All bogies are designed with a bronze bushing on each end of the tube.
 The tube end is machined out to accept the bushing and the shaft should turn in the bushing, not the bushing in the tube.
-The bushing above looks like it has a shoulder on it, but that is not true.
-The bushing has no shoulder and the washer is really part of the wheel.
-I sacrificed two bogies trying to press them apart and it was not possible.
-Unless someone has another suggestion, I think pulling an assembly apart is not an option.
+These bogie stations look like you could press them apart and replace the bushings, but I have found that to be very difficult and the stations do not come apart.

-One other bushing note is that many of us add weld between the tube and mount to strengthen the connection.
+One other bushing note is that when adding reinforcement welds to strengthen the connection between the U bracket and the tube, avoid the area of the bushings.
 On single bogies, the bushings are far away from the weld so there is no concern about damaging the bushing.
-On the double bogies however, you can’t weld on the outer edges of the tube or the weld will blow through the steel and damage the bushing.
+On the double bogies however, you can’t weld on the outer edges of the tube, or the weld will blow through the steel and damage the bushing.

 Often the rims under the bogie tires rust a bit or get dry and then the tire can be easily knocked off center.
 You would think you have a bad tire, but removing them, lubricating and reinstalling them allows the tires to seat down in the rims properly.
-The rubber on the bogies can be removed by prying them off with a couple of screwdrivers.
-Then clean up the inside of the rim and coat with a layer of grease.
-Then work the tire back on.
+The rubber tires on the bogies can be removed by grabbing the tire with a pliers and them pulling them sideways while getting a screwdriver under the tire.
+Then with a couple of screwdrivers, you can work the tire off the steel rim.

-Lastly is a discussion about the rubber bumpers.
-Their purpose is to support and lift the bogie wheel and provide support of the track.
+The purpose of the rubber bumpers is to support and lift the bogie station and provide support of the track.
 Shown above is a new bumper.
-Unfortunately after driven for many years, your original bumpers won’t look this nice.
+Unfortunately, after driven for many years, your original bumpers won’t look this nice.
 They tend to get squashed down or delaminate from the mount.
+As of today, I have never found a bumper that I could buy that comes close to the shape and durometer of the original bumpers.

 The bumpers on the double bogie wheels and the single bogie wheels prior to the idler sprocket have thick spacer washers under them to provide additional lift.
 The additional lift helps the track come off the drive sprocket cleanly and on to the idler sprocket more easily.
 These flat washers would have only come with the 502/3 models.